 You may also use pt-table-checksum to verify the replication integrity, more information in this blog post.

-Note: Since the slave server applier is single-threaded, do not expect the async replication performance to be the same as Galera’s parallel replication.
-Also, if the reporting load is intensive and continuous, the slave lag will just keep growing.
+Note: Since in MySQL replication the slave applier is by default still single-threaded, do not expect the async replication performance to be the same as Galera’s parallel replication.
+For MySQL 5.6 and 5.7 there are options to make the asynchronous replication executed in parallel on the slave nodes, but in principle this replication is still depending on the correct order of transactions inside the same schema to happen.
+If the replication load is intensive and continuous, the slave lag will just keep growing.
 We have seen cases where slave could never catch up with the master.